tomaskraus/jsit/README.md

 }
 ```

-Magic: we don't need to prefix our functions with module name in our tests.
-No `MyMath.add`, just `add`.

 **Note:** Only exported fields can be tested.

 **Hint:** Write these test uncommented, let the IDE do a syntax-check, then comment them.